tparchman/GAIN_summer2021/day_one/unix_assignment1.md

     $ man pwd

-This will tell you what `pwd` does, command line options, etc. Here you will see the information on `pwd` displayed in a text viewer called `less`.
-You can move forward one page at a time with the space bar. `man` pages are always opened with `less`, a command you will use heavily.
+This will tell you what `pwd` does, command line options, etc. Here you will see the information on `pwd` displayed in a text viewer called `less`.  `man` pages are always opened with `less`, a command for text viewring you will use regularly.
+You can move forward one page at a time with the space bar, and exit `less` by typing q.